corsfix/docs/src/content/docs/cors-proxy/cached-response.md

 description: Learn how you can utilize the cached response for your CORS proxy request.
 ---

 The cached response feature enables you to cache and reuse responses from the target server, optimizing performance and reducing throughput usage.
-This feature is available for users with Lite, Plus, and Pro subscription plans.

 ## Using x-corsfix-cache